MSP-1 Specification

 "description": "A foundational guide explaining natural and artificial light for portrait photography.",

-"intent": "Teach photographers how to use lighting effectively in various scenarios.",
+"intent": "Teach photographers how to use lighting effectively in various scenarios."

 }